 (b) for a particular joint account holder, customer data in relation to the other joint account holder is neither required consumer data nor voluntary consumer data.

+Exception to required consumer data―open accounts

-(4) Despite subclause (1), CDR data is not required consumer data at a particular time if the data is:
+(4) Despite subclause (1), for an account that is open at a particular time, the following CDR data is not required consumer data at that time:

-(a) transaction data in relation to a transaction :
+(a) transaction data in relation to a transaction that occurred more than 7 years before that time;

-(i) on an account that is open at that time; and

-(ii) that occurred more than 7 years before that time; or
+(b) account data that relates to an authorisation on an account for a direct debit deduction that occurred more than 13 months before that time.

+Note: As a result, such CDR data would be voluntary consumer data.

+Exception to required consumer data―closed accounts

+(5) Despite subclause (1), for an account that is closed at a particular time, the following CDR data is not required consumer data at that time:

-(b) transaction data in relation to a transaction on an account that:
+(a) account data that relates to an authorisation on an account for direct debit deductions;

-(i) is closed at that time; and

-(ii) was closed more than 24 months before that time; or

-(c) transaction data in relation to a transaction:
+(b) where the account was closed no more than 24 months before that time―transaction data in relation to a transaction that occurred more than 12 months before the account was closed;

-(i) on an account that:

-(A) is closed at that time; and

-(B) was closed no more than 24 months before that time; and
+(c) where the account was closed more than 24 months before that time:

-(ii) that occurred more than 12 months before the account was closed; or

-(d) account data that relates to an authorisation on an account for direct debit deductions, where:
+(i) account data that relates to the account; and

-(i) the account is open at that time; and

-(ii) the direct debit deduction occurred more than 13 months before that time; or

-(e) account data that relates to an authorisation on an account for direct debit deductions, where the account is closed at that time.
+(ii) transaction data that relates to any transaction on the account; and

+(iii) product specific data in relation to a product relating to any such account.

+Note: As a result, such CDR data would be voluntary consumer data.

 Part 4—Joint accounts

 Division 4.1—Preliminary